zero-to-mastery/resources/HowtoInterviewforCodeJobs.md

 * [Gainlo](http://www.gainlo.co/#!/): A free tool, similar to [Interviewing.io](https://interviewing.io/), where one can hone their interviewing skills (technical and soft) through mock interviews with engineers from established tech companies - think Google, AirBnB, Amazon, Facebook, Dropbox, etc. - and receive real feedback on how one can improve.
 Great for those who care more about their privacy than they do their anonymity.

 * [Interviewing.io](https://interviewing.io/): An excellent, free tool to practice your interviewing skills (technical and soft) anonymously with engineers from established tech companies like Google, AWS, AirBnB, LinkedIn, Lyft, and more!

+#### Coding Challenges

+* [Codewars](https://www.codewars.com/): A place to challenge yourself and hone your coding skills.
+See if you can find any fellow ZTM students on there and team up!

+* [CodeSignal](https://www.codesignal.com): Formerly CodeFights, this site has real-world coding questions as well as challenges to keep your skills sharp and help you prepare for interviews.

+* [HackerRank](https://www.hackerrank.com/): A place where you can practice coding, prepare for interviews, and get hired.